tagmus-software/clean-arc/README.md

 --- consumers /** queue contracts normally consuming from some Rabbitmq, Kafka, or Sqs messages **/
 --- http /** all rest API interfaces **/
 --- jobs /** normally used for some daily task at a specific time, maybe charge some subscription **/
---- workers /** normally tasks we can do simultaneously with another process that cannot handle everything alone **/
 ```

 ## Setup and Install